rickycodes/pve-no-subscription/README.md

 This script is a result of that discovery.

-This is very likely to break i the future.
-But as of this writing it works for proxmox v 6.2.
+This is very likely to break in the future.
+But as of this writing it works for proxmox v 6.2., 6.3.

 ## License